BIG::Diverse is for Cross-Sensory Interaction, Disability, and Mixed-Ability

 -

-ACM CHI Conference on Human Computer Interaction, 2025. -
+Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems, 2025. -

 Lost in Translation: A Cross-Cultural Examination of Linguistic Inaccessibility in HCI